David-OConnor/stm32-hal/README.md

 #[derive(clone, copy)]
 /// Available interrupts.
 Enabled in `FCRDR_CR`, `...IE` fields.
 Cleared in `FCRDR_ICR`. enum FcRadarInterrupt {
-    /// Target acquired
+    /// Target acquired, and the system is now in tracking mode.
     TgtAcq,
-    /// Lost the track, for any reason
+    /// Lost the track, for any reason.
     LostTrack,
 }

 /// Represents a Fire Control Radar (FCR) peripheral. pub struct FcRadar<R> {
-    // `regs` is public, so users can use the PAC API directly, eg for unsupported features. pub regs: R,
+    // (`regs` is public, so users can use the PAC API directly, eg for unsupported features.) pub regs: R,
     pub prf: Prf,
 }